KoderKumar/KoderKumar/README.md

 # 💫About Me :
 I am a master of python
-Currently taking a step toward the cybersecurity industry Ask me about any cybersec-related stuff.
+Currently taking a step toward the Data industry
+Ask me about any data-related stuff.
 How to reach me: Email-coderarth@gmail.com

 ## 🌐Socials